firstneverrest/Angular-Learning/README.md

 # Angular Learning

-Angular is a JavaScript-based framework used to develop Single-Page Web Application (SPA).
+Angular is a JavaScript framework used to develop Single-Page Web Application (SPA).

 ## Angular version